benjaminkitt/serverless-microservice-guide/guide/step-7.md

-# Write the Lambda function part 2 - upndown
+# Step 7 - Write the Lambda function part 2 - upndown

 You'll be using the [upndown](https://github.com/netgusto/upndown) library to convert the simplified HTML from readability into markdown.